dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Short Interpretation**: ideally no items should ever be out of stock and the fewer items are out of stock the better.
 Items which are out of stock can be evaluated for available substitutes and the consequences for patients in case of a stockout.
 Note that the determination whether an item is out of stock at the time of the monthly reporting (usually at the end of the month after the physical stock count has been completed) is only a "snapshot" and it is not possible to determine for how many days during that month the item was out of stock.
 **Corrective action**: short term: expedite open orders and/or place additional orders for immediate shipment and/or redistribute from nearby healthcare facilities.
 Long-term: analyse reasons for stockouts and take corrective action (see logistics performance management framework).
 **Aggregation options**: lists can aggregated across items, time periods and healthcare facilities.
-**Visualization options**: pivot table and stacked column charts.
+**Visualisation options**: pivot table and stacked column charts.

 ##### Stock availability across items
 **Definition**: percentage of items at a healthcare facility with non-zero stock.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**:  number of items with non-zero stock divided by the total number of stocked items expressed as a percentage.
 **Short Interpretation**: ideally the stock availability should be 100% at all times which means that all items have stock on hand and there are no stockouts.
 In a commercial setting, stock availability of 98% would be considered as a good benchmark and above 95% reasonably acceptable.
-However, any stockout of essential healthcare products must treated with urgency immediately.
+However, any stockout of essential healthcare products must be treated with urgency immediately.
 Note that the determination whether an item is out of stock at the time of the monthly reporting (usually at the end of the month after the physical stock count has been completed) is only a "snapshot" and it is not possible to determine for how many days during that month the item was out of stock.
 **Corrective action**: stock availability is increased by corrective action prompted by any stockout (see above).
-**Aggregation options**: stock availability can be aggregated and averaged across health care facilities but only by adding up the total humber of items which are in stock across all healthcare facilities and then dividing by the total number of items stocked across all healthcare facilities expressed as percentage.
+**Aggregation options**: stock availability can be aggregated and averaged across health care facilities but only by adding up the total number of items which are in stock across all healthcare facilities and then dividing by the total number of items stocked across all healthcare facilities expressed as percentage.
 Simply averaging the stock availability at each healthcare facility will result in completely false results as healthcare facilities are likely to stock different numbers of items.
-**Visualization options**: pivot table, bar chart and single value chart (for the most recent month).
+**Visualisation options**: pivot table, bar chart and single value chart (for the most recent month).

 ##### Stockout percentage across items
 **Definition**: percentage of items at a healthcare facility with no stock (stockout).
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**:  number of items with zero stock (stockout) divided by the total number of stocked items expressed as a percentage.
 **Short Interpretation**: ideally the stockout percentage should be 0% at all times which means that there are no items without stock on hand and there are no stockouts.
 In a commercial setting, a stockout percentage of up to 2% would be considered as a good benchmark and up to 5% reasonably acceptable.
-However, any stockout of essential healthcare products must treated with urgency immediately.
+However, any stockout of essential healthcare products must be treated with urgency immediately.
 Note that the determination whether an item is out of stock at the time of the monthly reporting (usually at the end of the month after the physical stock count has been completed) is only a "snapshot" and it is not possible to determine for how many days during that month the item was out of stock.
 **Corrective action**: the stockout percentage is decreased by corrective action prompted by any stockout (see above).
-**Aggregation options**: stock percentages can be aggregated and averaged across health care facilities but only by adding up the total humber of items which are out of stock across all healthcare facilities and then dividing by the total number of items stocked across all healthcare facilities expressed as percentage.
+**Aggregation options**: stock percentages can be aggregated and averaged across health care facilities but only by adding up the total number of items which are out of stock across all healthcare facilities and then dividing by the total number of items stocked across all healthcare facilities expressed as percentage.
 Simply averaging the stockout percentages at each healthcare facility will result in completely false results as healthcare facilities are likely to stock different numbers of items.
-**Visualization options**: pivot table, bar chart and single value chart (for the most recent month).
+**Visualisation options**: pivot table, bar chart and single value chart (for the most recent month).

 ##### Number of stockouts (count)
 **Definition**: count of items with no stock on hand at the healthcare facility.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: for each item determine whether the stock on hand is zero and then counting all items for which this is the case.
 **Short Interpretation**: ideally all items should be in stock and the number of stockouts should be zero.
 Note that the determination whether an item is out of stock at the time of the monthly reporting (usually at the end of the month after the physical stock count has been completed) is only a "snapshot" and it is not possible to determine for how many days during that month the item was out of stock.
-**Corrective action**: the number of stockoutouts is decreased by corrective action prompted by any stockout (see above).
+**Corrective action**: the number of stockouts is decreased by corrective action prompted by any stockout (see above).
 **Aggregation options**: the number of stockouts can be aggregated (summed) across healthcare facilities.
 The calculation of the average number of stockouts is not meaningful as these always need to be seen in relation to the total number of items which are held in stock.
-**Visualization options**: pivot table and column chart.
+**Visualisation options**: pivot table and column chart.

 ##### Stockout duration by item / months with stockouts
 **Definition**: over a period of twelve months, number of months for which the stock on hand at the end of the month was zero (stockout).